shuntia/bestest/README.md

 timeout: Program timeout(in ms)

-threads: Number of concurrent threads for compilation + execution
+threads: Number of concurrent threads for compilation + execution.
+Defaults to number of cores on current system.

 checker: AST or static checker.
 AST checker is unlikely to be implemented.